Iguana: Reproduction

 Male iguanas, like other male examples of Squamata, have two hemipenes.
 During copulation, one hemipenis is inserted into the female's cloacal vent.
 A female can store sperm from previous mates for several years to continue to fertilize her eggs in case she finds no male within her territory when she is ready to lay again.
+The number of eggs (a clutch) that a female can lay is strongly dependent of her body size and impacted by climatic and environmental conditions.
+Clutch size within Iguana iguana has been recorded up to 71 eggs, whilst maximum clutch size for Iguana delicatissima is 30, with the only reported hybrid female between both species had 35 eggs.
+In some circumstances an iguana is able to reproduce hatchlings without mating.

 Mating/courtship

-Iguanas tend to follow a promiscuous or polygynadrous mating style during the dry season.
+Iguanas tend to follow a promiscuous or polygynandrous mating style during the dry season.
 Mating during the dry season ensures that their offspring will hatch during the wet or rainy season when food will be more plentiful.
 Females control large territories, where they make several nests.
 Males compete for the females in an area and mark their won territory with a pheromone secreted from the femoral pores on the dorsal side of their hind limbs.
 Male behavior during sexual competition involves head bobbing, extending and retracting their dewlap, nuzzling and biting the necks of females, and on occasion, changing color.
 Once a female chooses a male, he straddles the female and holds her in place by biting onto her shoulder, which sometimes leaves scars on females.
-After copulation, eggs are laid within several nests and allowed to incubate.
+After copulation, eggs are laid within a nest underground (at depths up to 1.65 m for the Lesser Antillean iguana) from which the hatchlings emerge after >85 days of incubation.
 This low level of parental intervention with their offspring makes iguanas an example of r-strategy reproduction.